felixkuntz/website/content/authors/admin/_index.md

 My name is Felix Kuntz.
 I am a Doctoral Student in Economics at the University of Oxford and a Research Trainee at the European Central Bank.

-I hold a Master in Philosophy in Economics from the University of Oxford, a Bachelor of Science in Economics, and a Bachelor of Arts in Political Science from Goethe University Frankfurt.
+I hold a Master of Philosophy in Economics from the University of Oxford, a Bachelor of Science in Economics, and a Bachelor of Arts in Political Science from Goethe University Frankfurt.

 Prior to joining the University of Oxford and the ECB, I worked as a Research Assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt.
 Moreover, I completed internships at the Deutsche Bundesbank in Frankfurt, the Permanent Mission of Germany to the United Nations in New York City, and the Federal Ministry of Economic Affairs in Berlin.

-My research interests include Macroeconomics, Heterogeneous Agents, and Monetary Policy.
+My research interests are in the field of macroeconomics, in particular monetary policy, financial frictions, heterogeneous agents, and fiscal-monetary interactions.

 &nbsp;